Last Updated: Monday, 29 March 2021

 - Return on Assets: also known as ROA, this ratio is determined by taking net income and dividing it by total assets.
 The metric is used to understand how effectively a company is using their assets to generate earnings.

 This last category of financial ratios is unique in that none would be a direct indicator of a stock's quality.
 That being said, it is important to understand exactly what these ratios are telling the investor:

 - Revenue per Employee: calculated by taking revenues and dividing them by the total employees of a company.
 The revenue per employee ratio allows the analyst to understand the labor intensity of a business.

-- Receivables Turnover Ratio: measures how many times accounts receivable have been collected in a given period.
+- Receivables Turnover Ratio: measures how many times accounts receivable has been collected in a given period.
 Receivables turnover is calculated by taking the last 12 months of sales and dividing by the average receivables from the latest two quarters.

 - Inventory Turnover Ratio: determined by taking the cost of sales for the latest 12 months and dividing by the company's average inventory.
 The resulting ratio tells the analyst how fast the company's products are moving on the marketplace.
 While a relatively low value indicates the company may be having difficulty selling a product, a value that is too high can indicate inadequate manufacturing capacity.

 - Assets Turnover: determined by dividing revenues by sales, this ratio tells the analyst how well a company uses its assets to generate revenue.
 Companies that require a large infrastructure in order to produce, or deliver their product, such as electric utilities, require a large asset base to generate sales.